MixPipeBroadcasting/Studio/README.md

 A pipeline-based vision and audio mixing application for live video productions.

 ## Running MPS
-To run MPS, simply serve the root directory for this project:
+To run MPS locally, simply serve the root directory for this project:

 ```bash
 python3 -m http.server